openode-io/build-templates/templates/node-minimal/README.md

 # node-minimal

-Pure and minimal Node.js container to get started.
+Pure and minimal Node.js container to get started, includes node, npm, and crond.